Learning about learning by many-body systems: Discussion

-\emph{Discussion:} We have detected and quantified a many-body system's learning of its drive, using representation learning, with greater sensitivity than absorbed power affords.
-We illustrated by quantifying a many-body system's ability to classify drives, with the score of maximum-likelihood estimates calculated from a variational autoencoder's latent space.
-Our toolkit extends to quantifying memory capacity, discrimination, and novelty detection.
-The scheme relies on a parallel that we identified between statistical mechanical problems and neural networks.
-Uniting statistical mechanical learning with machine learning, the definition is conceptually satisfying.
-The definition also has wide applicability, not depending on whether the system exhibits magnetization or strain or another thermodynamic response.
-Furthermore, our representation-learning toolkit signals many-body learning more sensitively than does the seemingly best-suited thermodynamic tool.
-This work engenders several opportunities.
-We detail three below and four more in~\cite[Sec.~III]{Zhong_20_Learning}.
+We have detected and quantified a many-body system's learning of drive patterns, using representation learning.
+Our toolkit affords greater sensitivity than absorbed power, a representative of the thermodynamic toolkit applied to detect many-body learning until now.
+Our technique quantifies classification ability, memory capacity, discrimination ability, and novelty detection.
+The toolkit is general, not relying on whether the system exhibits magnetization or strain or another thermodynamic response.
+The Methods establish the feasibility of applying our toolkit in a variety of experiments and simulations.
+This approach provides a framework for understanding memory---a basic, widely realized, and usable trait---in a unified manner across classical statistical mechanics.
+This framework opens several opportunities for future research; we detail two below.

+First, our toolkit is well-suited to more open problems about many-body learners.
+An example problem concerns the soap-bubble raft in~\cite{Mukherji_19_Strength}.
+Experimentalists trained a raft of soap bubbles with an amplitude-$\gamma_{\rm t}$ strain.
+The soap bubbles' positions were tracked, and variances in positions were calculated.
+No such measures distinguished trained rafts from untrained rafts; only stressing the raft and reading out the strain could~\cite{Mukherji_19_Strength,Miller_19_Raft}.
+Our bottleneck neural network is well-poised to identify microscopic properties that distinguish trained from untrained rafts.
+Similarly, representation learning may facilitate the detection of active matter.
+Self-organization is detected now through simple, large-scale, easily visible signals~\cite{Heylighen_02_Science}.
+Bottleneck NNs could identify patterns invisible in thermodynamic measures.